 ALVORD HOT SPRINGS

 Until 2019, the Alvord Hot Springs were free and open to the public.
-Today, the owners have re-envisioned the springs to be a bit more formal.
+Today, the owners have developed the hot springs to be a bit more formal.

 The new structure includes a shower space, restrooms, a parking area, paid camping, and a small general store.
 Despite the changes, the two large pools have retained their beauty.